 Therefore, major geopolitical events can have a massive impact on the NASDAQ, just as it does in the S&P 500 and others.
 When there are positive moves, especially for the US, and major companies can cash in on that good news, the index will usually rise.
 But when there are negative impacts, the same can happen in a downward trend.

-Another big factor is the Federal Reserve and its different policies.
+A big factor is the Federal Reserve and its different policies.
 The Federal Reserve’s ongoing policy of near-zero interest rates that has made equities more attractive than bonds.
-This is still on going during the Covid-19 pandemic, and while it is for different easons, it does add to the allure of things like NASDAQ
+This is still on going during the Covid-19 pandemic, and while it is for different reasons, it does add to the allure of things like NASDAQ

 Additionally, the maturation of technology companies is certainly helping as well as the rise of Apple Inc, a company that didn’t appear among the largest 20 companies by market value in the index 15 years ago and now represents more than 10 percent of its weight.
 Many of the world’s biggest tech companies are found in the NASDAQ and they are wrestling the momentum from other major companies in terms of performance.

-The entirety of 2020 will no doubt be primarily based around how the markets work with the global pandemic which is starting to ease and allowing for the economy to try and right itself.
+The entirety of 2021 will no doubt be primarily based around how the markets work with the global pandemic which is starting to ease and allowing for the economy to try and right itself.
 This is an important next few months for the rest of the year because while the virus may mostly be under control there is little knowledge of how the economy will come back on track.
+There is also now a delta variant of COVID spreading that is bringing risk back to markets.

 Future NASDAQ Predictions